AdaCore/spark2014/docs/ug/gnatprove_by_example/loop.rst

 Contrary to arrays and vectors, lists are not indexed.
 Instead, a cursor can be defined to iterate over the list.
 The loop invariant expresses that all elements up to the current cursor ``Cu`` have the value zero.
+To access the element stored at a given position in a list, we use the function ``Model`` which computes the mathematical sequence of the elements stored in the list.
+The position of a cursor in this sequence is retrieved using the ``Positions`` function.
 Contrary to the case of vectors, no loop invariant is needed to express that the length of the list does not change in the loop, because the postcondition remains provable here even if the length of the list changes.
 With this loop invariant,